Colors and color functions

 pal_names = c("my_pair", "blue_bord", "blue_yell"),

-argument is specified and corresponds
+main = "Labeling custom color palettes")If the pal_names argument is specified and corresponds

 to the length of all color palettes, the default names of all

-color palettes are overwritten by pal_names
+color palettes are overwritten by pal_names:

 seecol(list(my_pair, pal1, pal2, pal_unikn, pal_unikn_pair),